oemof/oemof-thermal/docs/concentrating_solar_power.rst

   :start-after:  calc_collector_irradiance_equation:
   :end-before: Parameters

-The efficiency of the collector is calculated with
+The efficiency of the collector is calculated depending on the loss method with

 .. include:: ../src/oemof/thermal/concentrating_solar_power.py
   :start-after:  calc_eta_c_equation:
   :end-before: Parameters

-with
+with the incident angle modifier, which is calculated depending on the loss
+method:

 .. include:: ../src/oemof/thermal/concentrating_solar_power.py
   :start-after:  calc_iam_equation:
   :end-before: Parameters

 In the end, the irradiance on the collector is multiplied with the efficiency to get the collector's heat.

 .. include:: ../src/oemof/thermal/concentrating_solar_power.py
-  :start-after:  csp_precalc_equation:
+  :start-after:  csp_heat_equation:
-  :end-before: functions used
+  :end-before: Parameters

 The three values :math:`Q_{coll}`, :math:`\eta_C` and :math:`E_{coll}` are
 returned.
 Losses which occur after the heat absorption in the collector